Shomrim (neighborhood watch group)

-Shomrim (Hebrew: שׁוֹמְרִים, 'watchers', 'guards') or Shmira (שְׁמִירָה, 'protection') are organizations of proactive volunteer Jewish civilian patrols which have been set up in Haredi communities in neighborhoods across the United States, Canada, the United Kingdom, Israel, Belgium, and Australia (among other countries) to combat burglary, vandalism, mugging, assault, domestic violence, nuisance crimes and antisemitic attacks, and to help and support victims of crime.
+Shomrim (שׁוֹמְרִים, 'watchers', 'guards') or Shmira (שְׁמִירָה, 'protection') are organizations of proactive volunteer Jewish civilian patrols which have been set up in Haredi communities in neighborhoods across the United States, Canada, the United Kingdom, Israel, Belgium, and Australia (among other countries) to combat burglary, vandalism, mugging, assault, domestic violence, nuisance crimes and antisemitic attacks, and to help and support victims of crime.
 They also help locate missing people.

 Shmira and Shomrim volunteers are generally unarmed and do not have the authority to make arrests, other than citizen's arrest.
-Some Shomrim members in the United States have been accused of assaults and misdemeanors against people from outside their community.

 In Brooklyn, Baltimore, and London, many residents call Shmira or Shomrim prior to the police due to the former's shorter response time.
-However, Shomrim in New York has been criticised by the New York City Police Department for not always notifying police when a call comes in.
+However, Shomrim in New York has been criticised by the New York City Police Department (NYPD) for not always notifying police when a call comes in.
 In London, however, the Hackney Police Borough Commander Chief Superintendent Matthew Horne complimented Shomrim on this point, saying that "they will generally know when is the time to call us.
 They don't tend to waste our time and they don't let people go".

-In the past, Shomrim organizers in Brooklyn have been accused of withholding information on suspected child molesters and other Jewish criminals, in keeping with an interpretation of the Torah prohibition against mesirah (informing on a fellow Jew to the non-Jewish authorities).